 We invite you to visit Yale School of Forestry and Environmental Studies to learn more about the admission process, student life, and the campus community.

-Three full day on-campus open houses are held during the fall term (September 21, October 12, and November 30, 2012), in addition to the many off-campus events we host.
+Two full day on-campus open houses are held during the fall term (October 10, 2014 & December 5, 2014), in addition to our campus visit program and many off-campus events we host.
 Opportunities will be given at these comprehensive events to interact with faculty, administration and current students.
 More information, including an RSVP form for on- and off-campus events, is available on our admission events website.

 Getting to New Haven

 If you have never been to New Haven, we encourage you to explore our great city!
 New Haven is an incredibly diverse city that is home to wonderful food, arts, shopping and parks.